Rick00Kim/kururu-blog/content/about/index.en.md

 # SUMMARY

-Hello, My name is Kuhyun Kim
+Hello, My name is Kuhyun Kim.

-I started working for system engineer in Japan
+I started working for system engineer in Japan.

 I had been worked 4 years in platform develop team